Return to Index

 Memory

-By default, the Memory is inserted at the top of the context, before anything else.
+By default, the Memory is inserted at the top of the context.
 Its position may be adjusted for a stronger (closer to the bottom) or a weaker (further to the top) effect.

 Traditionally used it to make the AI remember broad context elements and the Author, Title, Tags, Genre metadata.